 - 6 followings

 I'm a 67 year old female diagnosed a day ago.
 I'm on Eliquis and Cardizem (sp?).
 Will I ever live normally again?
 I get out of breath going to the mailbox or up one small flight of stairs?
 Will I ever walk a mile again?
 Or swim?
 Or vacuum my living room without shortness of breath?
 I feelike I'm 90.
 I hate this and I'm frightened.
 I'm having a TEE test on Thursday.
 Any advice/support would be very much appreciated.

 AHAModerator, February 16, 2021 5:01pm EST

-Thank you for joining the support network and sharing your story.
+Thank you for sharing your story with the MyAFibExperience community.
 I'm sorry to hear that you're going through this and feeling so scared about your new diagnosis.
 As you hear from others on the forum, I can also share some AFib resources to help you learn more.
 Please keep us updated on how you're doing, we're rooting for you!

 The AHA Team

 Thumper2, February 17, 2021 8:47am EST